isolutionsag/devops-security-cheat-sheet/docs/index.md

 # Introduction

 This cheat sheet summarizes information and best practices concerning DevOps security.
+As DevOps security is a really huge topic the cheat sheet has no claim to completeness but simply covers a few selected areas of DevOps security.

 # General

-## How to create resources
+## Supply Chain Security

+Update dependencies regularly to the newest version.

+## Resource Creation
 Recommended to not do without review and approval
 - PowerShell
 - Terraform
 - others

-## How to deploy persistency
+## Deployment of Persistency
 - Migrations
 - db_user creation
 - rolling sql admin login with Terraform

 # Azure DevOps

+## Access Control for Azure DevOps Service Connections
-## Restrict permissions for Azure DevOps service connection
+Restrict permissions for Azure DevOps service connection

+## Secrets Management
-## Where to store secrets
+Where to store secrets

 Azure DevOps secret variables vs. Key Vault